DVC SALES LEARNING CENTER

 What is the Disney Vacation Club

 The points you earn each “Use Year” are what you spend to take a vacation.
-Point values are based on several variables, including:
+Mant variable determines point values, including:

-- Choice of resort: Each resort has a value based upon its location, resort type and the amenities offered.
+Choice of the resort: Each resort has a value based upon its location, resort type, and the amenities offered.

-- Time of year: Each destination will cost more points in high season as compared to off season.
+Time of year: Each destination will cost more points in the high season as compared to offseason.

 Understanding how the points work

-Overall, points can be seen as the vehicle through which you use your membership.
-You pay a one-time purchase price, and with that you will receive an annual allotment of points for a predetermined number of years.
+Overall, points are the vehicle through which you use your membership.
+You pay a one-time purchase price, and with that, you will receive an annual allotment of points for a predetermined number of years.
 That predetermined number of years depends upon the Home Resort you choose to purchase.
 The points that you earn are the currency that pays for your vacation.
 In essence, it’s similar to a cell phone plan.
 You buy minutes, and use those minutes as currency for your phone use.
-Just as minutes can be rolled over with a cellular phone plan, so too can your points… for a maximum of two years only.
-Instead of having to pay with a credit card at the front desk, you simply pay with the points you’ve earned through your membership.
+Those minutes can then be rolled over with a cellular phone plan.
+The concept is similar except, points can be carried over for a maximum of two years only.
+Instead of having to pay with a credit card at the front desk, you use the points you’ve earned through your membership.

 Using your points

-A point chart is available to provide the point values of each of the resorts at different times of year.
-During peak season, you’ll notice the point value increase, whereas slower times of year you’ll notice that the points are lower.
-Disney does this to ensure a more even demand for vacation time, keeping DVC Resorts comfortably booked year round.
-The point charts will enable you to choose the best time of year for your family to travel, and will show you the differences you can expect when staying in different size accommodations during peak or off season.
+A point chart is available to provide the point values of each of the resorts at different times of the year.
+During peak season, you’ll notice the point value increases.
+Whereas during the slower off-season you’ll see that the value of points decreases.
+Disney does this to ensure an even demand for vacation time, keeping DVC Resorts comfortably booked year round.
+The point charts will enable you to choose the best time of year for your family to travel.
+It will also show you the differences you can expect when staying in different size accommodations during peak or off-season.